-Catheters are generally used when a patient is unable to empty his or her bladder.
-If the bladder is not emptied, urine can build up and lead to pressure in the kidneys.
+Catheters are generally necessary when a patient is unable to empty their bladder.
+If the bladder isn’t emptied, urine can build up and lead to pressure in the kidneys.
 The pressure can result in kidney failure, which can be dangerous and may result in permanent damage to the kidneys.

 Most catheters are necessary until the patient regains the ability to urinate on their own, which is usually a short period of time.
 Elderly people and those with a permanent injury or severe illness may need to use urinary catheters for a much longer amount of time and sometimes on a permanent basis.

-A doctor may recommend the use of a catheter if you are unable to control when you urinate, if you are leaking urine (urinary incontinence), or if you are unable to empty your bladder when you need to (urinary retention).
+A doctor may recommend a catheter if you’re unable to control when you urinate, if you’re leaking urine (urinary incontinence), or if you’re unable to empty your bladder when you need to (urinary retention).

-- blocked flow of urine due to bladder stones, blood clots in the urine, or narrowing of the urethra (the tube that connects your bladder to the outside of your body)
+- blocked urine flow due to bladder or kidney stones, blood clots in the urine, or severe enlargement of the prostate gland

 - injury to the nerves of the bladder